w-lfpup/wctk-js/shadow/README.md

 Add a `Shadow` controller to wrangle the shadow dom.

 Check if the shadow dom is `declarative` in the `constructor`.
-If the shadow dom isn't declarative, compose a dom fragment and append the dom fragment onto the shadow root.
+If the shadow dom is not declarative, compose a dom fragment and append the dom fragment onto the shadow root.
 Otherwise, add event listeners to the existing declarative shadow dom.

 ```ts
 import { Shadow } from "https://raw.githubusercontent.com/wolfpup-software/wctk-js/main/wctk/dist/wctk.js";